AD-Attacks/Vulnerable_Active_Directory_Lab/README.md

 ## Goals

 - Deploy VMWare Virtual Machines using Terraform
-- INstall Windows Servers and configure AD using a custom domain.
+- Install Windows Servers and configure AD using a custom domain.
 - Build the Network
-- Insttall CLients
+- Install Clients